vedph/cadmus-graph-studio-app-v2/projects/myrmidon/cadmus-mapping-builder/README.md

 Data is managed by an implementation of the `NodeMappingService` interface, which has methods for importing, exporting and editing mapping rules.
 This is implemented by a RAM-based service (`RamNodeMappingService`) loading its data from a JSON document.

 This mappings handled by this service are of type `NodeMapping`, i.e. a rule's mapping plus properties representing references to its parent and children mappings.
-This, the `NodeMapping` is a nested node: in fact, each rule is a tree of mappings.
+Thus, the `NodeMapping` is a nested node: in fact, each rule is a tree of mappings.

 For instance, here is the JSON document corresponding to a single mapping with two children.

-As you can see, in this case there are no explicit identifiers; when this happens, the node mapping service will automatically assign ID and parent IDs to each mapping node.
+>As you can see, in this case there are no explicit identifiers; when this happens, the node mapping service will automatically assign ID and parent IDs to each mapping node.
 This is done via an instance of `MappingJsonService`, which takes care of reading and writing mappings documents.

 ```json
 "event_chronotopes": {